-On the Winchcombe model a large free standing table with folding legs is provided.
-This is stored in the wardrobe and when needed the legs should be folded out, locked in place, and the table placed where required.
+A large table with folding legs is provided with the vehicle.
+When not required this table should be securely stowed in the cupboard adjacent to the wardrobe.
+When the table is needed, the legs should be folded out and the table placed where required.

-CAUTION: Always ensure that folding table legs are firmly locked in place before using the table.
-The table(s) must be stored in the wardrobe when the vehicle is in motion.
+Caution: Ensure that the folding legs are locked in place before using the table.
+The table must be stored in the wardrobe when the vehicle is in motion.

-Kitchen Area
+Kitchen area